Connect Duda to your favorite AI tools with MCP

 Orchestrating cross-platform workflows

 For agencies managing several tools, Duda’s MCP server can coordinate actions across platforms.
 A lead generated in HubSpot could trigger a Duda site update, create a task in Jira for a new landing page, and send a notification in Slack.
-For campaign launches, a single request such as “Create a seasonal landing page in Duda for each retail client, link it to their email automation in HubSpot, and set up tracking in Google Analytics” can flow through all connected systems without switching between applications.
+For campaign launches, a single request such as “Create a seasonal landing page in Duda for my retail client, based on the campaign brief titled Seasonal Retail Campaign in my Google Drive” can flow through connected systems without switching between applications.

 Accelerating onboarding and client setup